Best Kids’ Football Boots for Orthotics - Buying Guide

 • SG (Soft Ground/metal) — only for very soft/muddy pitches; too aggressive (and uncomfortable) on firm or artificial surfaces.

-• TF (Turf) — dozens of rubber nubs; trainer‑like feel on old Astro or hard courts; great for pressure relief.
+• TF (Turf) — dozens of rubber nubs; trainer-like feel similar to running footwear on old Astro or hard courts; great to help with immediate pressure relief.

 FAQ